-If you are a company and need guidance on how you can obtain permission for a foreign national to work for you in the United States, our employment immigration lawyers can help you determine the most appropriate and viable alternative and assist you with the application process.
+If you are a company and need guidance on how you can obtain permission for a foreign national to work for you in the United States, Our employment immigration attorneys can guide you in identifying the best alternative option and support you throughout the application process, reducing stress and minimizing the burden on your team.
 Call the FitzGerald Law Company for a case review at (617) 303-2600.

 How Employers Can Bring Foreign Employees to the U.S. for Work

-As an employer, you may need to hire or transfer a foreign worker when a U.S. worker is not available.
+As an employer, oftentime you may need to hire or transfer a foreign worker when a qualified U.S. worker is not available or found.
 First, consider whether you intend to employ the individual permanently or temporarily.
 This will allow you to focus your options on either a non-immigrant visa or an immigrant visa (Green Card).
-It generally takes less time to process a nonimmigrant visa petition which could allow you to have the alien worker at your company sooner, however nonimmigrant visas are not available for all workers, at all times.
-There are restrictions on the availability of nonimmigrant visas based upon a large number of factors, including the position, the worker’s nationality (i.e. TN Visas only for Canadians and Mexicans), the worker’s education and experience (i.e. many H-1B Visas are only for workers with University degrees), and others.
-An immigrant visa on the other hand may take a longer period of time to be granted but there are less restrictions on what type of employee may be sponsored.
+It generally takes less time to process a nonimmigrant visa petition which could allow you to have the foreign worker at your company sooner, however many nonimmigrant visas are limited in number and are not available for all workers, at all times.
+There are restrictions on the availability of nonimmigrant visas based upon a large number of factors, including the position, the worker’s nationality (i.e. TN Visas are only available for Canadian and Mexican workers), the employer’s education and experience (i.e. many H-1B Visas are only for workers with University degrees), and others.
+An immigrant visa on the other hand may take a longer period of time to be granted but there are less restrictions on the type of employee that may be sponsored.

 Employment immigration law can be challenging to understand and navigate, so it is critical to work with experienced employment immigration attorneys as you move through the stages of obtaining an employment visa for an alien worker.